Tough Issues Articles

 As your parents age and need assistance with life's tasks – from balancing a checkbook to dealing with insurance claims – its hard to know how to take charge, without taking over.
 How do you help without it turning into an argument?

-Whether your parent is in denial about their health or intentionally withholding information, it is vital for them to receive a proper evaluation.
-Discover methods to help the physician see the truth about your parent’s situation.
+Whether your aging loved one is in denial about their health or intentionally withholding information during doctor’s appointments, it’s vital to find ways to help the physician see the truth about their situation.

 It can be difficult to get in the holiday spirit when an elderly loved one is terminally ill.
 But, the extra family time could be a blessing in disguise if you accept the impending loss and use the time afforded to you by the holidays wisely.